Generic Name: tramadol (TRAM a dol)

 Tramadol is used to treat moderate to severe pain.

-The extended-release form of tramadol is for around-the-clock treatment of pain that is not controlled by other medicines.
+The extended-release form of tramadol is for around-the-clock treatment of pain.
+This form of tramadol is not for use on an as-needed basis for pain.

 Tramadol may also be used for purposes not listed in this medication guide.